Before applying to volunteer please find an opportunity. Once you've selected an opportunity we'll return you to this page to apply as a volunteer.

 This position assists park staff with day to day operations of a state park.
 Duties may include, operating mowers, weed-eaters and chainsaws, firewood collection, operating lumber mill, cleaning restrooms, cleaning campsites, completing visitor use surveys, trash collection, and light repairs.
 Shifts may vary, primarily daytime, but always include one Saturday or Sunday each week.Lake Livingston State Park is located in Polk County on the southeast edge of Lake Livingston, an 84,000 acre reservoir.
 The site is popular with fishermen angling for Crappie, Catfish, and Black, White, and Striped Bass.
 The park is heavily wooded away from the shore, and is home to approximately 300 species of native and migratory birds.
 All park host sites are equipped with 30 and 50 amp electrical, water, and sewer.
 Wi-fi is also available within the park.
 Park hosts must commit to a minimum of a one-month stay, though interested hosts are encouraged to stay for up to six months.
 Host positions are available year round.
 Please contact the park at 936-365-2201 ext 2058, if you have any questions or if you would like assistance applying.
 Follow-up emails directed to Joel.Janssen@tpwd.texas.gov are encouraged.Volunteers must pass a criminal background check.

 Huntsville State Park is looking for friendly, motivated, and energetic Park Hosts to work and live in its beautiful Pineywoods campground!
-As a park host, you will support TPWD’s mission by assisting with the day to day functions of the park and providing outstanding service to park visitors, maintaining the cleanliness of park grounds and facilities, and supporting basic maintenance needs.Volunteer duties will include: Representing TPWD State Parks in a positive manner; maintaining cleanliness of assigned areas, including keeping assigned bathrooms cleaned and stocked and collecting trash from assigned camp loops; assisting with maintenance operations as assigned by maintenance specialist or volunteer supervisor; providing excellent customer service to park visitors, including providing general information and assistance to park visitors; and maintaining cleanliness of assigned host site.Requirements: Experience with customer service and ability to effectively communicate with public, other volunteers, and staff; experience with basic maintenance and equipment use; essential opportunity functions require sitting for long periods of time, carrying, walking, and standing; background check required.Benefits: In exchange for a minimum of 24 volunteer hours per week, you are provided with a 50 amp full hook-up.
-You also receive the opportunity to play a critical role in the conservation and stewardship of the natural and cultural resources of Texas!Call for available dates or additional details. *Once you complete your online application to become a Park Host please email Jessica Gross at firstname.lastname@example.org
+As a park host, you will support TPWDs mission by assisting with the day to day functions of the park and providing outstanding service to park visitors, maintaining the cleanliness of park grounds and facilities, and supporting basic maintenance needs.Volunteer duties will include: Representing TPWD State Parks in a positive manner; maintaining cleanliness of assigned areas, including keeping assigned bathrooms cleaned and stocked and collecting trash from assigned camp loops; assisting with maintenance operations as assigned by maintenance specialist or volunteer supervisor; providing excellent customer service to park visitors, including providing general information and assistance to park visitors; and maintaining cleanliness of assigned host site.Requirements: Experience with customer service and ability to effectively communicate with public, other volunteers, and staff; experience with basic maintenance and equipment use; essential opportunity functions require sitting for long periods of time, carrying, walking, and standing; background check required.Benefits: In exchange for a minimum of 24 volunteer hours per week for one individual or 32 volunteer hours per week for a couple, you are provided with a 50 amp full hook-up.
+You also receive the opportunity to play a critical role in the conservation and stewardship of the natural and cultural resources of Texas!Call for available dates or additional details. *Once you complete your online application to become a Park Host please email Jessica Bright at Jessica.Bright@tpwd.texas.gov

 Park Maintenance (general) – This position’s primary focus is to assist the park maintenance team in performing routine park maintenance.
 Duties may include but are not limited to mowing, landscaping, trail maintenance, minor repair and painting projects, cleaning of restrooms, campsites, and other facilities, and picking up litter in the park.